bkeroack/elita/doc/app.rst

    deployments.

    A *group deployment* is one in which you specify only the *environment* and the *group(s)* to deploy to.
-Elita will calculate the servers and gitdeploys that satisfy both specifications and--if the relevant gitdeploys specify it-- will perform an automatic batched rolling deploy.
+Elita will calculate the servers and gitdeploys that satisfy both specifications and--if the relevant groups require it-- will perform an automatic batched rolling deploy.